-- Vanessa Kerry, Chief Executive Officer
+- Vanessa Kerry, MD, MSc, Chief Executive Officer

-- Pat Daoust, Chief Nursing Officer
+- Pat Daoust, MSN, RN, Chief Nursing Officer

-- Sadath Sayeed, Chief Medical Officer
+- Sadath Sayeed, MD, JD, Chief Medical Officer

-- James Scott, Senior Advisor
+- James Scott, MD, FACEP, Senior Advisor

-- Katelyn Fleming, Program Manager
+- Katelyn Fleming, MA, MS, Program Manager

 - Fitzhugh Mullan, MD, Senior Advisor

-- Julie Anathan, Deputy Chief Nursing Officer
+- Julie Anathan, RN, MPH, Deputy Chief Nursing Officer

-- Fola May, Director of Partnerships
+- Fola May, MD, MPhil, Director of Partnerships

 Chief Executive Officer

-Vanessa Kerry is a physician and the founder and CEO of Seed Global Health (formerly Global Health Service Corps).
-Having worked in resource‐limited settings for over a decade, she has witnessed health inequities in many places in the world and how shortages of indigenous providers in their home countries contribute to those inequities.
-She envisions a solution where the growing number of US health professionals interested in global health serve as educators and faculty in these countries to build a pipeline of in‐country providers.
-The innovative program gains efficiencies through a public private partnership between Seed Global Health, the Peace Corps and the countries where the volunteers serve.
-Concurrent with her role as CEO of Seed Global Health, Dr. Kerry is a physician at Massachusetts General Hospital and helps lead educational activities at the hospital’s Center for Global Health.
+Dr. Kerry is the co-founder and the CEO of Seed Global Health.
+Having worked in resource‐limited settings for over a decade, Dr. Kerry has witnessed health inequities around many places in the world and how shortages of local health providers in their home countries contribute to those inequities.
+She envisions a solution where the growing number of US health professionals interested in global health serve as educators and faculty in these countries to build a pipeline of future in‐country providers.
+Currently, her vision is becoming a reality through the Global Health Service Partnership (GHSP), a public‐private partnership between Seed Global Health, the Peace Corps and the countries where GHSP physicians and nurses serve as medical and nursing educators.
+Concurrent with her role as CEO of Seed Global Health, Dr. Kerry is a critical care physician at Massachusetts General Hospital and helps lead educational activities at the hospital’s Center for Global Health.
 Academically, she spearheads the program in Global Public Policy and Social Change in the Department of Global Health and Social Medicine at Harvard Medical School.
-Her work has included the grassroots effort which led to the creation of Seed Global Health, and policy initiatives in Rwanda, as well as looking at novel ways for U.S. foreign assistance to fund health efforts, which improve efficiency of aid delivery, develop capacity, and enhance national sovereignty.
-In 2013, Dr. Kerry was named a Draper Richards Kaplan Foundation Social Entrepreneur, recognizing innovation in setting a standard of excellence. .
-Prominent publications include “An International Service Corps for Health: A New Prescription for Diplomacy” in the New England Journal of Medicine and “…One for Doctors Too,” a New York Times opinion piece published in 2010.
-She graduated from Yale University summa cum laude and Harvard Medical School cum laude, completing her Internal Medicine residency at Massachusetts General Hospital.
+Her work in global health has also included policy initiatives in Rwanda as well as looking at novel ways for US foreign assistance can help fund health efforts to improve efficiency of aid delivery, develop capacity, and enhance country ownership.
+Prominent publications include “An International Service Corps for Health: A New Prescription for Diplomacy” in the New England Journal of Medicine, “…One for Doctors Too,” a New York Times opinion piece published in 2010 and most recently, "Global Health Service Partnership: building health professional leadership as a roadmap to sustainable health systems" in The Lancet.
+She graduated from Yale University summa cum laude and Harvard Medical School cum laude, completing her Internal Medicine residency and Critical Care fellowship at Massachusetts General Hospital.
 She earned her Master’s in Health Policy, Planning, and Financing from the London Schools of Economics and of Hygiene and Tropical Medicine.

 Chief Nursing Officer